-Why you’ll like this recipe:
+Why you’ll like this Ginger Hard candy recipe:

-How To Make lemon Ginger Hard Candy:
+How To Make Ginger Hard Candy:

 WARNING – Making hard candy, you will be working with extremely hot ingredients.
 Be very careful not to burn yourself!

-prep – Set out the candy molds.
+Prep – Set out the candy molds.
 For easy clean up, lay parchment paper under them.

-heat – In a small saucepan, heat the honey, water, ginger and sugar over medium heat.
+Heat – In a small saucepan, heat the honey, water, ginger and sugar over medium heat.
 Using a candy thermometer, watch it, stirring frequently until the thermometer reads 300 degrees.
 As soon as it reaches 300 degrees, immediately remove from heat.
 Let the honey mixture sit a few minutes until the bubbles go down.

-stir – Add in the lemon essential oils (if using).
+Stir – Add in the lemon essential oils (if using).
 Stir to mix.

-pour – Working quickly and VERY carefully, spoon the hot honey mixture into the candy molds.
+Pour – Working quickly and VERY carefully, spoon the hot honey mixture into the candy molds.
 Fill all of the molds to the tops.

-let set – Let the ginger hard candy sit for 30-60 minutes until they are completely hardened.
+Let Set – Let the ginger hard candy sit for 30-60 minutes until they are completely hardened.
 Pop out of the molds and enjoy!